ArenKDesai/Aren-s-Notes/Intractability.md

 X is at least as hard as Y. This contrapositive can prove that Y can or can't be solved in polynomial time.

 ### Independent Set <=> Vertex Cover
-If no two nodes in $S$ contain an edge,
+if no two nodes in $S$ contain an edge,
 Given a graph $G$ and a number $k$, does $G$ contain an independent set of size $\geq k$?